ljedrz/pea2pea/README.md

 **A clean, modular, and lightweight peer-to-peer networking library for Rust.**

-`pea2pea` abstracts away the complex, low-level boilerplate of P2P networking - TCP stream handling, connection pooling, framing, and backpressure - allowing you to focus strictly on your network's logic and protocol implementation.
+`pea2pea` abstracts away the complex, low-level boilerplate of P2P networking - TCP stream handling, connection pooling, framing, backpressure, etc. - allowing you to focus strictly on your network's logic and protocol implementation.

 ---

 ### ⚡ Why pea2pea?

-**Battle-Tested in Production.**

-While `pea2pea` prioritizes simplicity, it is not a toy.
-This library has been vendored and deployed in **high-throughput, real-world decentralized networks**, successfully managing complex topologies and heavy traffic loads in production environments.
+* **Battle-Tested in Production:** This library has been vendored and deployed in high-throughput, real-world decentralized networks, successfully managing complex topologies and heavy traffic loads in production environments.
 * **Simplicity First:** No complex configuration objects, massive dependency trees, or rigid frameworks.
 * **Async by Default:** Built on top of `tokio`, fully non-blocking and performant.
-* **Fast and Lightweight** Potential throughput of over 40GB/s (tested locally on a single Ryzen 9 9950X), and a single node occupies from ~20kB to ~150kB of RAM.
+* **Fast and Lightweight:** The potential throughput is over 40GB/s (tested locally on a single Ryzen 9 9950X), and a single node occupies from ~20kB to ~150kB of RAM.
+You can run **thousands** of them locally.
-* **Meticulously Tested** A comprehensive collection of tests and examples ensures correctness; there is no `unsafe` code involved.
+* **Meticulously Tested:** A comprehensive collection of tests and examples ensures correctness; there is no `unsafe` code involved.
-* **Mechanism, Not Policy:** We handle the tedious connection management; you dictate the application logic, and control **every** byte sent and received.
+* **Complete Control:** You dictate the application logic, and control **every** byte sent and received.
+Use slightly altered nodes to fuzz-test and stress-test your production nodes.

 ---